 Understanding the complexities around elephants in tourism, such as the dependence on these animals for communities’ livelihoods and cultural attitudes towards animals, is an important part of this work.
 Working with local suppliers to change practices takes time.
 This is not something that will happen overnight.

 Despite these challenges, progress is being made as travel companies work together with local communities to develop more positive and responsible ways of involving elephants in the tourist experience.
 A responsible activity would include viewing elephants from a respectful distance while providing them with as much access to their natural habitat as possible and ensuring they are not subject to any punishment or cruelty.

 ABTA’s current guidelines for travel businesses and suppliers on elephants in tourism are very clear that contact with elephants is discouraged, including riding and bathing elephants.
 It also states that elephants shouldn’t be encouraged or forced to perform unnatural behaviours such as headstands, football or painting.
 They also say that elephants should be treated in-line with the five freedoms (as defined by the UK Farm Animal Welfare Council (FAWC 1979) which means good access to food, quality housing, be in good health, demonstrate natural behaviour and are protected from fear and distress.

-As an industry we continue to learn and respond as new issues and evidence come to light, this means some of the content in our original guidelines on elephants, which were published in 2013 following consultation with more than 200 stakeholders, no longer reflects the position of ABTA or its Members.
-We are now carrying out an extensive review of our guidelines working with Members and experts to update these, which would include a move to activities such as riding or bathing being an unacceptable practice.
-We expect to release these by the end of 2019.
+As an industry, we continue to learn and respond as new issues and evidence come to light, this means some of the content in our original guidelines on elephants, which were published in 2013 following consultation with more than 200 stakeholders, no longer reflects the position of ABTA or its Members.
+Working with experts and Members we are now updating our guidelines, which now define activities such as riding or bathing as unacceptable practices.
+We expect to release the full guidelines by the end of 2019.

 ABTA develops and provides guidance to our Members and their suppliers on animal welfare, we do not have the powers to make legally enforceable regulation, in the UK or overseas.